 25. Air Compressor

-Compressed air is amazing for all kinds of uses, from blowing out carburettor fuel passages to impact wrenches, to even just blowing dust and dirt out of your garage.
+Compressed air is amazing for all kinds of uses, from blowing out carburettor fuel passages to fitting impact wrenches, to even just blowing dust and dirt out of your garage.
 Once invested, you’ll soon notice just how much cheaper air tools are compared to their battery counterparts.
 The disadvantages in a traditional air compressor is mainly down to the noise they emit.
 Indeed, the common type are very noisy, and neglected compressors usually have a huge build up of water inside the tank due to condensation.
 This problem can quickly lead to corrosion forming on the inside of the tank which significantly reduces its lifespan and performance.
 So they need to be drained regularly from water by using the drainage valve usually found at the bottom, oil changes are also required but it’s not difficult.

 An advantage these have over the ‘silent’ type of compressors that run multiple cylinders at a lower RPM is their higher CFM rating (cubic feet per minute or cu ft/min) and higher horsepower.
-This means the motor can fill the tank quicker and is a critical requirement if you’re looking to sand or vapor blast which requires a high CFM output.
+This means the motor can fill the tank quicker and is a critical requirement if you’re looking to sand blast which requires a high CFM output.
 If you’re looking to do these kinds of jobs, a large tank is also needed otherwise your compressor will be running constantly to try and keep up with the demand for more air.

 26. Set of Mini Wire Brushes